TaxDome logo

 This way of sending proposals works well when you send them for the same services and the same price to many customers.
-If your clients are different, you create custom proposals for each of them but still want to have them inside the pipeline, please jump to the next section.
+If your clients are different, you create custom proposals for each of them but still want to have them inside the pipeline, please jump to the next section .

 The launch point for sending automated proposals is selecting a suitable stage in your workflow.
 Follow these steps:

-2. Make sure you have a stage in your pipeline for new proposals, then add the Send proposal automation.
+• Make sure you have a stage in your pipeline for new proposals, then add the Send proposal automation.
 Once the job enters this stage, a new proposal is automatically sent to the client.
 At the same time, it will be linked to the job

 Link custom proposal to a job manually

-When each of your proposals is different, you can't use automations for sending them.
+When each of your proposals is different, you can’t use automations for sending them.
 Instead, you may have a general template with terms and firm info that is customized for each client (e.g., services added, invoices created, discounts applied, etc.) and then sent manually.
+However, you can send proposals manually in your pipelines and still enjoy the benefits of the Automove feature.

 There are three ways to link a proposal manually:

-• From the proposal creation/editing screen: In the General step of proposal creation, choose a client, then click the + Add job at the bottom of the page.
+• From the proposal creation/editing screen: In the General step of proposal creation, choose a client, then click Add job at the bottom of the page.
 Once done, you will see selected jobs in the Linked jobs section along with the job title and the pipeline it belongs to.

 • From the Proposals & ELs page/client’s account tab: Click the three-dots to the far right of the sent proposal, select Link to job, then choose jobs from the list.